Human Rights and Modern Slavery Statement

 - I am able to arrange time out from work when I need to

 - Genuinely, I believe my workload is reasonable for my role

 Our results around our emergency response were exceptional and there were a number of factors we came out as being very strong in including Leadership, Company Confidence, Enablement, and Social Connection.
 We were also strong on Work & Life Blend (74%) and Alignment & Involvement (76%).

 The intention is that the Global Engagement Survey will be run on an annual basis to allow us to benchmark ourselves and measure progress year on year.
 The next survey is provisionally scheduled to take place in May 2021.

 Throughout FY20, employee Wellbeing was an important focus for us, especially through the global pandemic.
 We launched a number of Mental Health Champions early in FY20, who were trained mental health first aiders.
 As the global pandemic impacted, we provided a range of supportive guides and webinars through the early stages of the pandemic to help employees.
 We made HR policy enhancements to offer more support in light of the challenges employees were facing, including up to 5 days of paid leave for carers.
 We added a further element of support to UK employees by adding the Thrive mental health wellbeing app to our employee benefits package in July 2020.

 Code of Conduct

-With effect from the 9th December 2020 the Financial Conduct Authority (FCA), the regulator for the UK regulated entities, has mandated a number of conduct rules that all employees working within the Financial Services industry must comply with.
+With effect from the 31 March 2021 the Financial Conduct Authority (FCA), the regulator for the UK regulated entities, mandated a number of conduct rules that all employees working within the Financial Services industry must comply with.
 These include ensuring colleagues act with integrity, due skill, care and diligence whilst being open and transparent with regulators and customers.
-Additional rules apply to the company's Senior Managers and actions will be taken against employees in breach of these conduct rules.
-To meet its regulatory obligations the Group is considering the introduction of a Code of Conduct that will apply to all employees.
+Additional rules apply to the company’s Senior Managers and actions will be taken against employees in breach of these conduct rules.

 Right of Audit